qcri-social/AIDR/API-documentation.md

 GET `.../rest/manage/ping`

 Provides a method to test whether:
-i) Connection to REDIS is available ii) `aidr-output` services are running as expected
+i) Connection to Redis is available ii) `aidr-output` services are running as expected